 - Capital renewals are £556m in the year to date, £58m up on last year as we increase renewals investment to address the backlog of asset replacement. - Renewals are £6m lower than Budget, mainly from timing differences.
-We expect to hit Budget over the full year. - We have secured £485m of government capital funding for 2025/26.
+We expect to spend up to the Budget over the full year. - We have secured £485m of government capital funding for 2025/26.